awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 40 for MySQL, MariaDB, or PostgreSQL
 40 for Oracle under the "bring\-your\-own\-license" \(BYOL\) licensing model If your application requires more DB instances, you can request additional DB instances by opening the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/dashboard)\.
 In the navigation pane, choose **AWS services**\.
 Choose **Amazon Relational Database Service \(Amazon RDS\)**, choose a quota, and follow the directions to request a quota increase\.
 For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
+For RDS for Oracle and RDS for SQL Server, the read replica limit is 5 per source database for each Region\.
 Backups managed by AWS Backup are considered manual DB snapshots, but don't count toward the manual snapshot quota\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 If you use any RDS API operations and exceed the default quota for the number of calls per second, the Amazon RDS API issues an error like the following one\.